Engelbert Humperdinck (singer): 2010s and 2020s

 In March 2012, the BBC announced that Humperdinck would represent the United Kingdom in the final of the Eurovision Song Contest 2012, to be staged in Baku, Azerbaijan, on 26 May.
-The song, "Love Will Set You Free" was unveiled on 19 March 2012, produced by Grammy Award-winning music producer Martin Terefe and co-written by Sacha Skarbek.
+The song, "Love Will Set You Free" was unveiled on 19 March 2012, produced by music producer Martin Terefe and co-written by Sacha Skarbek.
 The song was recorded in London, Los Angeles and Nashville, Tennessee, and was mixed by Thomas Juth in London.
 When Humperdinck's participation was announced, he was set to become the oldest singer to ever participate in the contest at the age of 76.
 He was however overtaken in the same year when the Buranovskiye Babushki performed later on that night.
 During the final allocation draw, the United Kingdom was drawn to perform first.
 Humperdinck eventually finished in 25th place out of 26, coming in second to last in the voting, with 12 points.

 With a rapid series of recordings, Humperdinck showed no signs of slowing the pace of his work in the 2010s.
-A career-first double-CD of duets, Engelbert Calling, was released in the United Kingdom in March 2014 by Conehead Records, charting in the UK Top 40.
+A career-first double-CD of duets, Engelbert Calling, was released in the United Kingdom in March 2014 by Conehead Records, charting in the UK top 40.
 The album found the singer in the studio with musicians like Charles Aznavour, Elton John, Il Divo, Johnny Mathis, Lulu, Willie Nelson, Olivia Newton-John, Cliff Richard, Smokey Robinson, Kenny Rogers, Neil Sedaka, Ron Sexsmith, Gene Simmons and Dionne Warwick.
 Engelbert Calling was released in North America by OK!
 Good Records on 30 September 2014, with Humperdinck making a number of promotional appearances on radio and television, including an extended conversation with Caroline Modarressy-Tehrani on HuffPost Live.
-In the UK, Humperdinck showcased songs from the album in shows like Weekend Wogan for which he performed acoustic versions of Make You Feel My Love and "The Hungry Years".
+In the UK, Humperdinck showcased songs from the album in shows like Weekend Wogan for which he performed acoustic versions of "Make You Feel My Love" and "The Hungry Years".
 A special edition vinyl EP with four tracks from the album was released in May 2015.
 According to OK!
 Good Records, the EP was Humperdinck's first vinyl release after a gap of twenty-five years, "a limited-edition 7" vinyl record with a first pressing of 1,000 copies on transparent cloudy clear vinyl".